3 Common Types of Mutual Funds

 Risk: Low to Medium

 Allocation funds are a combination of stock and fixed income securities and are subject to the risks involved in each of these security types.

 Stock markets are volatile and can fluctuate significantly in response to company, industry, political, regulatory, market, or economic developments.
 In general, the bond market is volatile with fixed income securities that carry the interest rate, inflation, price volatility and other risks.

 Risk: From Low Risk to High

-The fund may invest in securities that may have a leveraging effect (such as derivative and forward-settling securities) which may increase market exposure, magnify investment risks, and cause losses to be realized more quickly.
+The fund may invest in securities that may have a leveraging effect (such as derivative and forward-settling securities).
+This may increase market exposure, magnify investment risks, and cause losses to be realized more quickly.

 3. Money Market Mutual Funds